CLICK TO SHOP OUR BLACK FRIDAY SALE!

 While the initial dopamine rush from social media can be pleasurable, prolonged exposure can lead to a state of hyperstimulation.
 Social media platforms are engineered to keep users engaged for as long as possible, employing algorithms that continuously serve personalized content, including targeted advertisements.
 The endless scrolling, notifications, and constant stimulation can create a compulsive need to remain connected, often leading to addictive behaviors.

-Social media platforms thrive on engagement, and the dopamine burst feedback loop plays a crucial role in sustaining this engagement.
+Social media platforms thrive on engagement, and the dopamine burst feedback loop plays a crucial role in sustaining it.
 Every like, comment, or share triggers a release of dopamine, reinforcing the behavior and encouraging users to seek more validation.
-The intermittent nature of this reward system, similar to a slot machine, keeps users coming back for more, hoping for another surge of dopamine.
-This is why it is such a popular advertising platform (Instagram pulled in $37.9 billion in ad revenue!)... because we are the product, and we are addicted to it!
+The intermittent nature of this reward system — similar to a slot machine — keeps users coming back for more, hoping for another surge of dopamine.
+This is why these platforms pull in billions in annual ad revenue: because we are the product, and the loop is designed to keep us hooked.

 Dopamine Blues

 Dopamine is the anticipatory neurotransmitter often associated with arousal and desire.
-During sex, dopamine surges AND the physical contact of love making promotes oxytocin production - the bonding hormone.
-However, constantly checking social media and phones etc., will gradually elevate levels of dopamine but it doesn't promote the balancing oxytocin.
-This leads to elevated dopamine which means there is a higher and higher threshold needed for arousal and stimulation - like a cocaine user starts to need more and more of the drug to get the same hit.
-If this is you, it might be time to back away from your cell phone, stop getting your happiness there, and instead, cuddle with your sweetie and watch a movie together.
+During sex, dopamine surges AND the physical contact of lovemaking promotes oxytocin production — the bonding hormone.
+However, constantly checking social media and phones gradually elevates dopamine levels without promoting the balancing oxytocin.
+This leads to a higher and higher threshold needed for arousal and stimulation — like a cocaine user who starts to need more and more of the drug to get the same hit.
+If this is you, it might be time to back away from the phone, stop getting your happiness there, and instead, cuddle with your sweetie and watch a movie together.

 Hyperstimulation & The Bliss of Boredom

 Hyperstimulation induced by social media can have several negative consequences.
-It can disrupt sleep patterns, as people (especially young people) often find themselves staying up late, engrossed in online activities.
+It can disrupt sleep patterns, as people — especially younger people — often find themselves staying up late, engrossed in online activities.
 The constant exposure to a curated world of seemingly perfect lives can foster feelings of inadequacy, leading to low self-esteem and even depression.
-With everyone sharing all the highlights of their lives, it can create a false sense of “everyone else’s life is perfect, mine is not”.
-Furthermore, social media does not discriminate between what we like, and what enrages us, in order to get our interaction - this means we are often pushed things that can actively aggravate our brains, leading to a spike in cortisol.
+With everyone sharing only the highlights, it can create a false sense that "everyone else's life is perfect, mine is not."
+Furthermore, social media does not discriminate between what we enjoy and what enrages us — in order to get our interaction, it often pushes content that actively aggravates our brains, leading to a spike in cortisol.

 Top Tips to Kick the Habit

-Now I know Parlor Games uses social media to connect with our ladies – our goal is to provide helpful, informative, and uplifting material as well as create a space for women to share and ask questions.
+Now, we know Parlor Games uses social media to connect with our ladies — our goal is to provide helpful, informative, and uplifting material, and to create a space for women to share and ask questions.
 We have been delighted to engage with so many wonderful women and we hope you feel the same.
-Our last thoughts on this – enjoy, and as with our products, use wisely.
+Our last thoughts on this: enjoy, and as with our products, use wisely.